caitlynlee/exoplanet-ml/README.md

 cd exoplanet-ml  # Bazel must run from a directory with a WORKSPACE file bazel test astronet/... astrowavenet/... light_curve/... tf_util/... third_party/...
 ```

-# Citation

-If you find this code useful, please cite our paper:

-Shallue, C. J., & Vanderburg, A. (2018).
-Identifying Exoplanets with Deep
-Learning: A Five-planet Resonant Chain around Kepler-80 and an Eighth Planet
-around Kepler-90. *The Astronomical Journal*, 155(2), 94.

-Full text available at [*The Astronomical Journal*](http://iopscience.iop.org/article/10.3847/1538-3881/aa9e09/meta).

-# Disclaimer

-This is not an official Google product.